 hospital refers critically ill or injured children to other facilities and may

 or may not have pediatric inpatient services available.
+Click here to review the updated guidelines that will go in effect in 2015.

 Prepared Plus Care - This level of certification provides services